Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-Course Selection: Research available courses, understand degree requirements,
+Course Selection: Research available courses,

-and prepare for course registration appointments
+understand degree requirements, and prepare for course

 -

-Textbook Preparation: Identify required textbooks and explore purchasing
+Textbook Preparation: Identify required textbooks

-options, including digital versions or international editions
+and explore purchasing options, including digital versions or

 -

-Academic System Familiarization: Learn about the academic culture,
+Academic System Familiarization: Learn about the

 -

-Pre-arrival Academic Requirements: Complete any pre-arrival assignments,
+Pre-arrival Academic Requirements: Complete any

-online orientations, or placement tests required by your department
+pre-arrival assignments, online orientations, or placement tests

 -

-Technology Preparation: Ensure you have necessary software, learning
+Technology Preparation: Ensure you have necessary

-management system access, and technology tools for your academic work
+software, learning management system access, and technology tools

 7. Travel and Arrival Planning

-Careful travel planning ensures a smooth arrival and transition to your new environment.
+Careful travel planning ensures a smooth arrival and transition to

-From booking flights to arranging airport transfers, proper preparation can reduce arrival stress.
+transfers, proper preparation can reduce arrival stress.

 Travel Arrangements: